-All material conflicts of interest under Section 260.238 (k) of the California Corporations Code are disclosed regarding the investment adviser, its representatives or any of its employees, which could be reasonably expected to impair the rendering of unbiased and objective advice.
+All material conflicts of interest under Section 260.238(k) of the California Corporations Code are disclosed regarding the investment advisor, its representatives or any of its employees, which could be reasonably expected to impair the rendering of unbiased and objective advice.

-D. Selection of Other Advisers or Managers and How This Adviser is Compensated for Those Selections
+D. Selection of Other Advisors or Managers and How This Advisor is Compensated for Those Selections

-PCA will recommend from time to time third-party investment managers/advisers, but does not direct that clients use other sub-advisors.
+PCA will recommend from time-to-time third-party investment managers/advisors but does not direct that clients use other sub-advisors.
 Sub-advisors can be utilized at the discretion of the Representatives for client accounts.
 In some arrangements both ProCore and the Representative may be compensated under these circumstances.
+Clients will pay PCA its standard fee in addition to the standard fee for the advisors to which it directs those clients.
+The fees will not exceed any limit imposed by any regulatory agency.
+PCA will always act in the best interest of the client, including when determining which third- party investment advisor to recommend to clients.
+PCA will ensue that all recommended advisors are exempt, licensed or notice filed in the states in which PCA is recommending them to clients.
 A conflict of interest exists as the Representative may be selecting a sub-advisor based on the level of compensation.
 To mitigate this conflict, sub-advisors must be pre-approved by ProCore to ensure they meet the firm requirements.
-Periodic reviews are also conducted by ProCore to insure the sub-advisor(s)'s program is suitable for the client.
+Periodic reviews are also conducted by ProCore to ensure the sub- advisor(s)'s program is suitable for the client.
 When sub-advisors are utilized, disclosure is made to the client.

-PCA recommends but does not direct, that clients use one of several Third-Party Administrators ("TPAs") for administration of qualified plans.
-ProCore receives no compensation from this recommendation but some Representatives or employees may receive discounted or free continuing education from the TPAs to maintain their expertise in pension matters.
+PCA recommends but does not direct that clients use one of several Third-Party Administrators ("TPA") for administration of qualified plans.
+ProCore receives no compensation from this recommendation, but some Representatives or employees may receive discounted or free continuing education from the TPAs to maintain their expertise in pension matters.